Tyrowo/tyro_work/README.md

 }
 done - get the right github links set on the project descriptions

+done - update resume
+done - get resume peer revised and edited done - make a link to my resume just linking directly -- can your resume just take up a whole screen? with a download and share link? ooh that'd be tight

 do i put fittedbox or scrollbar into text fields?

-done - update resume
-get resume peer revised and edited make a link to my resume
--- can your resume just take up a whole screen? with a download and share link? ooh that'd be tight

 add pictures to project descriptions make pictures responsive